 Dr. Ari Joskowicz is Assistant Professor of Jewish Studies at Vanderbilt University (USA).
 He received his PhD in History from the University of Chicago in 2008.
 While he publishes and teaches mostly in English and German, he also works in French, Dutch, Hebrew, and Yiddish.
-During his residence at the Center for Advanced Holocaust Studies, Dr. Joskowicz will be working on his project entitled “Jews and Romanies: An Entangled History.”
+During his residence at the Center for Advanced Holocaust Studies, Dr. Joskowicz conducted research on his project entitled “Jews and Romanies: An Entangled History.”

 Dr. Joskowicz’s project at the Center emerged from his interest in the interplay between Jewish history and transnational minority politics since the Enlightenment.
 Before embarking on the current project, he was working mostly on the relationship between modern Jewish politics and secularist polemics.
 His publications on that subject include The Modernity of Others: Jewish Anti-Catholicism in Germany and France (Stanford, CA: Stanford University Press, 2014) and “Heinrich Heine’s Transparent Masks: Denominational Politics and the Poetics of Emancipation in Nineteenth-Century Germany and France” for the German Studies Review (2011), which won the GSA/DAAD article prize in 2013.